investindex/Vocab/README.md

 [The Finance Buff](https://thefinancebuff.com/blog) is a great explainer of many concepts in personal finance.
 I recommended his post on [Series I savings bonds](https://thefinancebuff.com/how-to-buy-i-bonds.html) in the section on risk.

 [The White Coat Investor](https://www.whitecoatinvestor.com/) is a tremendous resource for finance and investing, and most of the info they publish is not specific to medical professionals, as the name might suggest.
-Sign up for their email newsletters!
+Consider signing up for their email newsletters.

 The [Bogleheads wiki](https://www.bogleheads.org/wiki/Main_Page) is a fantastic source of information.
 For example, in the tax section I recommended their entry on [tax-efficient fund placement](https://www.bogleheads.org/wiki/Tax-efficient_fund_placement).